Booking conditions for wine tasting events

 1. In-House Training and Private Events are subject to provision of a quote by Wineology, which is accepted by the organiser.

 2. A 50% non-refundable deposit is required at time of booking.
-If the booking is with 15 days of the course start date the full amount is payable upon booking.
+The final 50% will be due on the day of the event.

-6. The organiser is responsible for ensuring that all attending candidates complete online course registration form in good time and the organiser should notify us by email (admin@wineology.uk) if any registered candidate will not be attending.
+4. The organiser is responsible for ensuring that all attending candidates complete the course registration form in good time and the organiser should notify us by email (admin@wineology.uk) if any registered candidate will not be attending.

 Additional Booking Conditions for Courses with Examinations